 Usually, St David’s Day is a day of parades, concerts and eisteddfodau (festivals of music, language and culture).
 Flags are flown.
 The national anthem is sung with extra fervour.
 Children go to school in traditional Welsh dress, and everyone (well, almost…) proudly pins a daffodil or leek to their lapel.
-Although St David's Day in lockdown might look a bit different, you're still invited to join in.

 St David: a brief history

 St David was the greatest figure in the 6th century Welsh Age of Saints, founder of scores of religious communities, and the only native-born patron saint of the countries of Britain and Ireland.

 St David died on 1 March – St David’s Day - in 589.
 He was canonised by Pope Callixtus in the 12th century, and we have celebrated St David’s Day ever since.

 Here’s how you can join in the party.